-In people who have an eye disease called diabetic retinopathy, exudates form in the retina of the eye.
+In people who have an eye disease called diabetic retinopathy or damage from high blood pressure, exudates form in the retina of the eye.

-Scheld MW.
-Introduction to microbial disease.
+Scheld MW, Patel R. Introduction to microbial disease: pathophysiology and diagnostics.
 In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
-25th ed.
-Philadelphia, PA: Elsevier Saunders; 2015:chap 277.
+26th ed.
+Philadelphia, PA: Elsevier; 2020:chap 261.